Topological bounds on the dynamical growth rate of chemical reaction networks

 Equation~\eqref{eq:main} turns the MAF \(\alpha\) into a sharp, parameter-sparse descriptor of growth.
 First, it yields a strict \emph{decay certificate} for non-autocatalytic networks: if \(\alpha \leq 1\), then \(\Lambda \leq 0\) independently of the rate constants and of the choice of stable fixed point.
-Second, it imposes an explicit \emph{upper bound} for autocatalytic networks: even under arbitrary kinetic tuning, the balanced growth rate cannot exceed \(\|\Sm\|_{k}(\alpha-1)\).
+Second, it imposes an explicit \emph{upper bound} for autocatalytic networks: even under arbitrary kinetic tuning, the balanced growth rate cannot exceed \(\|\Sm\|_{\bm{\kappa}}(\alpha-1)\).
 While Eq.~\eqref{eq:main} implies that any growing network must be autocatalytic, i.e.~\(\Lambda>0 \implies \alpha>1\), the converse does not hold: an autocatalytic network need not exhibit positive growth.
 In other words, the sign of \(\Lambda\) fundamentally depends on the kinetics when $\alpha>1$.

-When bounds on rate constants $k_r$ are available, Eq.~\eqref{eq:main} leads to a clear separation between stoichiometric and kinetic structure of the network.
-Indeed, the growth rate $\Lambda$, rescaled by $K=\max_r k_r$, is then bounded by quantities that depend only on the network topology:
+Observe that the rescaled rate constants $\kappa_r$ correspond to choosing units of volume such that the smallest individual volume is unity, \(\epsilon=1\).
+When bounds on the rescaled rate constants are available, Eq.~\eqref{eq:main} leads to a clear separation between stoichiometric and kinetic structure of the network.
+Indeed, the volume growth rate $\Lambda$, rescaled by $K=\max_r \kappa_r$, is then bounded by quantities that depend only on the network topology:

 where $\|\Sm\|_1=\max_s \sum_r (\Sm)_s^{\,r}$.